-As noted earlier, NARA’s on-line database of metadata for documents in the JFK Assassination Records Collection (AKA the ACRS) has been down for maintenance since the end of September 2020.
+As noted earlier, the ACRS, NARA’s on-line database of metadata for documents in the JFK Assassination Records Collection, has been down for maintenance since the end of September 2020.

 In its place is a 27M excel file which NARA describes as “listing every item in the [ACRS] database to facilitate researcher access to the information in the system” (see here).
 Unfortunately, this is not correct.
 Instead, the file is just another partial list of ARC files and metadata, which I now dub NARA20.